immunomind/immundata/README.md

 > I’ll keep publishing tagged releases with full docs so you can always
 > roll back if needed.

+## 🤔 Why `immundata`?

+For modern data engineering and machine learning immunomics applications, which characterise by large-scale pipelines and more robust and complex engineering around.

+Modern immunomics no longer stops at a dozen FASTQ files and a bar plot.
+Today we build terabyte-scale, ML-ready pipelines that connect bulk AIRR-seq, single-cell V(D)J + GEX, spatial transcriptomics, clinical metadata and public databases --- often inside the same analysis notebook.

+immundata is the data-engineering backbone that makes this doable without rewriting your biology workflow each time the dataset grows 10×.

+- data keeps bigger
+- data complexity - data keeps more complicated with additional metadata
+- workflow complexity - complex data require complex workflows
+- reproducibility

+Thus we build tools that follow the key architectural principles:

+- **Scalability**
+- **Modularity**
+- **Extendability**

+- An open-source and modern data engineering and machine learning stack for immunomics-driven development of personalized immunotherapies and vaccines.

+- An open-source ecosystem powering the modern data engineering and machine learning applications for immunomics-driven development of personalized immunotherapies and vaccines.

+- The modern data engineering and machine learning stack for immunomics-driven development of personalized immunotherapies and vaccines.
+Open-source ecosystem built by Vadim Nazarov and the community.

+- Open-source ecosystem of immune repertoire tools for the development of personalized immunotherapies and vaccines.
+Built by Vadim Nazarov and the community.

+> I design and develop Machine Learning systems for the domains, where uncertainty is high, risks are huge, but the potential gain is enormous.
+My core focus is on two domains, which are much more connected to each by core principles than people realize:
+>
+> - Complex LLM systems for the most complex domains of human knowledfge - from healthcare to ...
+>
+> - Modern data engineering and machine learning platforms for multi-modal multi-omic data - single-cell transcriptomics, immune repertoires, etc.

+> The principles they unite are:
+Potential Core Principles:
+Complexity and Scale: Both require scalable infrastructure and orchestration (Kubernetes, scalable inference systems, distributed computing frameworks).

+Data Richness & Multimodality: Both require dealing with diverse data (text, numerical, genomic, spatial), necessitating advanced data engineering and preprocessing.

+High-Precision Requirements: Both demand extremely high-quality outputs (hallucination-free LLMs, precision medicine analytics).

+Advanced Model Management: Both scenarios involve complex multi-model deployment, monitoring, and evaluation (MLOps, LLMOps).

+Compliance and Security: Both require strict compliance—GDPR, HIPAA for LLM health apps; privacy/security for multi-omics data.

+Here are refined examples based on your original statement:

+“I specialize in building highly scalable and precise machine learning systems for some of humanity’s most complex domains—ranging from advanced multi-omic biomedical analytics (single-cell transcriptomics, immune repertoires) to sophisticated healthcare-focused generative AI systems.”

+or simpler:

+“I design machine learning and data engineering platforms that excel in the hardest contexts—complex biomedical datasets (single-cell, immunomics) and advanced generative AI (LLMs) in healthcare, wellness, and personalized medicine.”

+Stack: Apache Arrow, Parquet, DuckDB, PostgreSQL, Polars, R dplyr, Python ibis

 ## 📦 Installation

 ### Prerequisites